madsstoumann/elements/book/Icon.md

 </svg>
 ```

-By using Jake Archibald's [SVGOMG](https://jakearchibald.github.io/svgomg/) tool, a lot of the unnecesarry bits can be cut off:
+By using Jake Archibald's SVGOMG-tool[^5], a lot of the unnecesarry bits can be cut off:

 ```xml
 <svg xmlns="http://www.w3.org/2000/svg" width="12" height="12">